This topic provides instructions for tool developers to use for access to their VMware SQL with MySQL for Tanzu Application Service databases.

 Desktop Tools

-You can connect your VMware SQL with MySQL for TAS databases to a desktop tool.
+You can connect your VMware Tanzu for MySQL databases to a desktop tool.
 For example, MySQL Workbench or Sequel Pro, if you have the credentials for your MySQL service instance.

 If you do not have credentials for your MySQL service instance, follow the procedure in Create Read-only Access Credentials.